Fi0x/DeepMagic/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Raw outline of the feature
+about: Provide an idea for a new Feature
 title: New Feature
-labels: feature request
+labels: new, ⭐ feature ⭐
-assignees: ''
+assignees: Fi0x

 ---